...

 1. Lighting & Restraint

-LED headlamp on HIGH, Frenchie between your legs on the floor.
+French Bulldog ear cleaning routine starts here: LED headlamp on HIGH, Frenchie between your legs on the floor.
 One hand lifts the pinna, the other records on your phone.
-A 10-second video texted to your vet the same night gets antibiotics 18 h faster.
+A 10-second video texted to Dr. Sarah W. at VCA Animal Hospitals the same night gets antibiotics 18 hours faster.

 2. Odor-to-Pathogen Cheat Sheet